victorcappa/star-wars-coke/README.md

 * **Sound, Motion, and Visual Effects:** The experience layers audio cues and subtle post-processing to elevate immersion.

 ---
-Great — your current version is solid and clear.
-Here's how you can integrate a **“Challenges”** section that highlights your **technical decisions and problem-solving** — keeping the language accessible, but still showing your skills.

----

 ## Challenges